CleanTalk/nginx-cleantalk-service/README.md

 `apt install nginx-extras lua-cjson`
 * Redhat:
 `yum install nginx-extras lua-cjson`
+* Add `nginx/conf.d/cache.conf` to `/etc/nginx/conf.d/` and set cache params as you want.
+* Add `include /etc/nginx/snippets/cleantalk-api.conf;` before protected location (Its API cache location)
 * Add this to "location" that you want to protect:
 `set $apikey '123456789';`
 `access_by_lua_file /etc/nginx/scripts/cleantalk.lua`
-* Set $apikey to your key (Get it here: https://cleantalk.org/register?platform=api)
+* Set $apikey to your key (Get it from: https://cleantalk.org/register?platform=api)
-* Add "cleantalk-api-cache" to enabled sites (Cache requests to our API for reduce answer time)
 * Do `service nginx reload` for apply changes

 ## How its works?